Georg Betz

-Georg Betz (15 June 1903 – 2 May 1945) was an SS officer (SS number: 625,419), who rose to the rank of SS-Obersturmbannfuhrer during World War II.
+Georg Betz (15 June 1903 – 2 May 1945) was a Schutzstaffel officer (SS number: 625,419), who rose to the rank of SS-Obersturmbannfuhrer during World War II.
 Betz served as Adolf Hitler's personal co-pilot and Hans Baur's substitute.
 Betz was present in the Führerbunker in Berlin in late April 1945.
 On 1 May 1945, Betz took part in the break-out from the Reich Chancellery in Berlin.
-Early on 2 May 1945, Betz was wounded and died while crossing the Weidendammer Bridge which was under heavy fire from Soviet troops.
+On 2 May 1945, Betz was wounded while crossing the Weidendammer Bridge, which was under heavy fire from Soviet troops.
+He died from his wounds received.

 Biography

 Betz was born in Kolbermoor near Rosenheim (Bavaria).
 He attended college for mechanical engineering in Munich.
 Betz then trained as a pilot.
 In 1932, he became a captain and flew European routes for Lufthansa.
-He joined the SS and was transferred to the staff of Reichsführer-SS Heinrich Himmler.
+He joined the Schutzstaffel (SS) and was transferred to the staff of Reichsführer-SS Heinrich Himmler.
 Betz was appointed captain of the reserve aircraft of the Fliegerstaffel des Führers.
 Betz served as Hitler's personal co-pilot and Hans Baur's substitute.
 Betz was promoted to SS-Obersturmbannfuhrer on 30 January 1944.
 He further held the rank of Oberstleutnant der Reserve in the Luftwaffe.